 What’s it like for you?

 What does the wedding vow in sickness and in health mean to you?
 How has that been tested (or not) in your relationship?
-Share your thoughts or questions in the comments below or alternatively email them to me (form below).
+Share your thoughts or questions in the comments below.

 If you are living with a serious health issue, which may be a serious illness or injury or chronic illness, or are caring for someone who is, and would like support to deal with issues in your relationship, have a look at how we can work together and get in touch for a free no obligation consultation.